Defender of St Louis

 Francois Valle first made his mark in the region as founder of French Colonial

-Valles Mines after arriving from Quebec in 1748.
-In later years he moved to Ste Genevieve,
+Valles Mines after arriving from Quebec in 1748 and in later years, after moving to Ste Genevieve,

 "...In his early 70's and commandante of Ste.
 Genevieve, he sent his two sons and